HUNDING'S SAGA - 50: ON COURSE To the mouth of the Volkhov, andHolmgard

-Wind-driven waters slapped against her sides as the oarsmen brought her deftly and safely past the skerries where the sea was rougher, the sky iron-grey .
-Her sail was dropped, to be filled by a strengthening south-westerly wind and the ship gained the open sea once more.
-By and by the Svear coast vanished beneath grey, foam-tipped waves to the west as Hunding steered a course for the Amber Coast.
+Under an iron-grey sky, wind-driven waters slapped against her sides.
+The oarsmen brought her deftly and safely past the skerries where the sea was rougher and threatened to dash them against the rocks.
+Eddies sought to bring her off course.
+At last her sail was dropped, to be filled by a strengthening south-westerly wind and the ship gained the open sea once more.
+By and by the south-eastern Svear coast vanished beneath grey, foam-tipped waves to the west as Hunding steered a course for the Amber Coast.

-Soon, with the beitass out to the steerboard side to catch the wind, the coast curved away ahead towards the Gulf of Riga.
+Soon, with the beitass out to the steerboard side to catch the wind, the Amber Coast ahead curved away eastward towards the Gulf of Riga.
 Hunding drew the steering arm to himself, a notch only, to pass wide of the island of Saaremaa.
 Beyond, the long nose of the much smaller and lower isle of Hiiumaa stretched out westward to catch out the unwary before the steering arm was pulled closer to his chest.
 The ship entered the broader gulf between Estland to the east and Finnmark to the north.

 The light began to fail.
 An islet seemed to beckon, a safe haven off land that few traders knew more than the coast and havens.
 Land that offered little but marsh and dense forest that was home to hunting tribes and wolves.